RomanHauksson/mf-foom/README.md

 # MF FOOM

 I fine-tuned GPT-3 on the lyrics of 96 MF DOOM songs to write rap lyrics in his style.
-Then, I cloned his voice and made him rap the lyrics.
+Then, I used ElevenLabs to clone his voice and make him rap the lyrics.

 ## Demo